Škoda Tower: Origin

 From 6 June to 11 September 1937, the Sajmište complex was built on the left bank of the Sava, across the old section of Belgrade.
 It was the first planned neighborhood of what would become New Belgrade after World War II.
 Ultra modern and artistic compound with pavilions and a spiked Central tower hosted Belgrade Fair, and numerous international exhibitions, including military and car shows, and an early exhibition of television.

-Based on the plan from 1932, and endorsed by the king Alexander I in 1934, Yugoslav government in 1937 signed a deal with the Czechoslovakian Škoda Works for the purchase of 300 tanks.
+Based on the plan from 1932, and endorsed by the king Alexander I in 1934, Yugoslav government in 1937 signed a deal with the Czechoslovak Škoda Works for the purchase of 300 tanks.
 As a gesture of thanks, the company decided to donate the towering construction as the parachuting attraction.
 The Sajmište was selected as Czechoslovakia already had its exhibition pavilion at the fairground, but also as from 28 May to 13 June 1938, a large International Aviation Exhibition was held with aircraft industries from 11 countries (including United Kingdom, Italy, France and Germany) being represented.
 At the time, construction of the tower was praised as the supreme move of advertisement.